What Books and Magazines are Saying

 St John Source, February 16, 2008

 1,900 Years of Marriage: Couples Renew Vows on St. John

 Feb.
 14, 2008 — As they have for several years running, St. John snowbirds John and Barbara Achzet took top honors for being married the longest at the sixth annual Celebration of Love Valentine’s Day vow-renewal ceremony Thursday at Trunk Bay, St. John.

 They have been married for 60 years.
 “I can’t believe it myself,” Barbara said.

-Another St. John snowbird couple, Nan and Bob Barlow, are right behind the Achzets: They’ve celebrated 57 wedding anniversaries.
+Another St. John snowbird couples, Nan and Bob Barlow are right behind the Achzets: They’ve celebrated 57 wedding anniversaries.
 Wearing a Mayan wedding dress she bought on a trip to the Yucatan back in 1972, Barbara said she wouldn’t know what to do without her husband by her side.

 A record 95 couples attended the sunset ceremony, said organizer Cathy Dove.
 That represented about 1,900 years of marriage.
 Non-denominational minister Anne Marie Porter led the couples in renewing their wedding vows.
 “Every moment of your lives brought you to this one,” she said, as John waggled his eyebrows at Barbara.

 The Achzets attended the ceremony with Webster, N.Y., residents Pat and Ron Seitz.
 They’ve been married 50 years.
 When asked why he stayed with his wife all these years, Ron Seitz said, “Well look at her — who’d leave her?”
 Laughing, he added, “And she isn’t even rich.”
 They have a lot of fun together, Pat said.